 The monthly pay you will receive is based on your rank and is the same for every branch of the military.
-You will be paid on the 1st and 15th of every month, unless you opt to receive your check in a one-lump sum per month (not recommended for most people, as it can lead to budgetting problems).
-For a list of all of the military pay scales as well as all of the available bonuses and allowances, please see the official document from DFAS (Defense Finance and Accounting Service) here (.doc format).
+You will be paid on the 1st and 15th of every month, unless you opt to receive your check in a one-lump sum per month (not recommended for most people, as it can lead to budgeting problems).
+For a list of all of the military pay scales as well as all of the available bonuses and allowances, please see the official document from DFAS (Defense Finance and Accounting Service) here.

 For simplicity’s sake I will cover the basic pay information here, as the full list can be overwhelming.

 The following information is current as of 4 September, 2023.